 The Company's results are a reflection of the mature partnership with the University of Essex operating in an increasingly competitive environment which has seen a significant number of new entrants post Covid.
-Revenue remained stable at £16.7m (2022: £16.5m).
+Revenue remained stable at £16.9m (2023: £16.7m).
 The cost base reflected the impact of inflation and greater spend on marketing in response to increased competition.
-Profit for the year was £2.8m (2022: £3.8m).
+Profit for the year was £2.3m (2023: £2.8m).
+The decrease in Operating Profit is due to a historic one off adjustment in relation to wider Group trading balances which had an adverse impact on administration expenses which depressed Operating Margin by £0.4m.